sylhare/sylhare.github.io/_posts/2019-05-21-ctf-vision-chip.md

 ## Solution

-We will use Python to build the script, basically it would follow these 4 steps:
+We will use python to build the script, basically it would follow these 4 steps:

 - Get the image from the site at `http://vision.ctf/catchat.php`
 - Compare it with the already saved images